rust-lang/reference/src/types/struct.md

 r[type.struct.value.padding]
 Every byte in an aggregate which is not a value byte is a padding byte.

-r[type.struct.value.struct]
+> [!NOTE]
-A value of a struct type consists of the values of each of its fields.
+> Enum types can also have padding bytes.

-The representation of such a struct contains the representation of the value of each field at its corresponding offset.
+r[type.struct.value.encode-decode]

-r[type.struct.value.padding-uninit]
+When a value of a struct type is encoded, each field of the struct is encoded at its corresponding offset and each byte that is not within a field of the struct is set to uninit.
-When a value of an aggregate is encoded, each padding byte is left as uninit
+When a value of a struct type is decoded, each field of the struct is decoded from its corresponding offset.

 > [!NOTE]
-> It is valid for padding bytes to hold a value other than uninit when decoded, and these bytes are ignored when decoding an aggregate.
+> It is valid for padding bytes to hold a value other than uninit when decoded, and these bytes are ignored when decoding an struct value.

 [^structtype]: `struct` types are analogous to `struct` types in C, the
     *record* types of the ML family, or the *struct* types of the Lisp family.